-In its annual review of executive compensation for fiscal 2022, the Compensation Committee took into account its general compensation philosophy and objectives, as described above, and various other considerations, including:
+In its annual review of executive compensation for fiscal 2023, the Compensation Committee took into account its general compensation philosophy and objectives, as described above, and various other considerations, including:

-- available compensation data for the Fiscal 2022 Peer Companies and the competitive assessment provided by Compensia; - the Company's financial performance during fiscal 2021, including the impact of the COVID-19 global pandemic on the Company's revenues, the decline of net revenues from the prior year and an increase of the Company's operating loss; - the current outlook for the Company's fiscal 2022 financial performance; and - management's recommendation that no increase in officers' base salaries over fiscal 2021 levels was deemed appropriate.
+• available compensation data for the Fiscal 2023 Peer Companies;

+- the Company's financial performance during fiscal 2022, including the impact of the COVID-19 global pandemic on the Company's revenues, lack of significant APU revenues and the Company's continuing operating losses; - the outlook for the Company's fiscal 2023 financial performance; and - management's recommendation that no increase in officers' base salaries over fiscal 2022 levels was deemed appropriate.

-The Committee also noted that, by positive votes at the last four annual meetings of stockholders, our stockholders had approved the compensation of our named executive officers.
-Partially in recognition of this positive stockholder feedback, the Committee adopted a compensation package for fiscal 2022 having the same basic structure as the compensation packages that had been adopted for previous years.
+The Committee also noted that, by positive votes at the last five annual meetings of stockholders, our stockholders had approved the compensation of our named executive officers.
+Partially in recognition of this positive stockholder feedback, the Committee adopted a compensation package for fiscal 2023 having the same basic structure as the compensation packages that had been adopted for previous years.

-On the basis of its review, on May 4, 2021, the Compensation Committee concluded that executive officer base salaries would not be increased.
-The fiscal 2022 base salaries of the named executive officers were as follows:
+On the basis of its review, in the first quarter of fiscal 2023 the Compensation Committee concluded that executive officer base salaries would not be increased.
+The fiscal 2023 base salaries of the named executive officers were as follows:

-Name Title Fiscal 2022 Base Salary Percentage Increase over Fiscal 2021 Base Salary Lee-Lean Shu President and Chief Executive Officer \$431,912 Douglas M. Schirle Chief Financial Officer \$306,593 Didier Lasserre Vice President, Sales \$322,712 Robert Yau Vice President, Engineering \$285,870 Ping Wu Vice President, U.S. Operations \$275,052
+Name Title Fiscal 2023 Base Salary Percentage Increase over Fiscal 2022 Base Salary Lee-Lean Shu President and Chief Executive Officer \$431,912 (1) Douglas M. Schirle Chief Financial Officer \$306,593 (2) Didier Lasserre Vice President, Sales \$322,712 (3)